Snekw/snekw.com/.github/pull_request_template.md

-If this is bug fix fill in below.
+If this is a bug fix fill in below.
 Remove this line and the feature request template.
 ## Expected behavior

 ## Actual behavior